RightToAskOrg/righttoask-docs/SecurityAndPrivacy.md

 thing if their MP joins in?
 This would cost a postage stamp of course.*

 *Question: Should you be allowed to use a pseudonym?
-My feeling is yes, but know that you're easily re-identified.
+My feeling is yes, but know that you're easily re-identified.*

 ### Key management

 *Question: Could we implement a signal-like way to check your friend's key?
-And/or integrate with other systems such as Signal, Apple, Keybase, etc.*
+And/or integrate with other systems such as Signal, Apple, Keybase, etc?*

 *Question: We could optionally allow people to secret-share their private key with friends (or authorities?) for recovery.
 Is that a helpful feature or too hard to do in a